-Science isn’t just for older kids, there are lots of fun science experiments even preschool age children can do.
+Science isn’t just for older kids.
+There are lots of fun science experiments for young children too.

-Children can create filter paper butterflies, find out how many feet tall they are, make shadow puppets, save a soft toy from getting wet and lots more great preschool science activities.
+Children can create filter paper butterflies, find out how many feet tall they are, make shadow puppets, save a soft toy from getting wet and lots more excellent preschool science activities.

 Baking Soda Experiments

-Make witchy potions, fairy potions, a baking soda powered boat, volcano and other fun baking soda experiments.
+Make witchy potions, fairy potions, a baking soda-powered boat, a volcano and other fun baking soda experiments.

 Kitchen Science Experiments